-The NIH Undiagnosed Diseases Program Fellowship is now accepting applications for 2016.
-The deadline is March 15, 2016.
+Applications for the NIH Undiagnosed Diseases Program Fellowship have now closed for 2016.

 NIH Undiagnosed Diseases Program Fellowship Announcement

 The NIH Undiagnosed Diseases Program (UDP) is pleased to announce a one‐year fellowship in the clinical characterization, basic science and genomics of undiagnosed diseases.

 The fellowship will provide stipendiary support, based on training and experience, and travel to one related meeting.

 Fellows will be taught to use cutting edge techniques to evaluate individuals and families with complex undiagnosed diseases.
 A strong emphasis will be placed on genomic analysis and the integration of data from multiple sources including medical records, clinical phenotyping and metabolomic assays.
 Participants will be taught strategies for selecting, evaluating and following up on undiagnosed diseases patients who are likely to have inherited and/or heritable conditions.
 Fellows will learn how to facilitate collaboration among clinicians, bioinformaticians and translational researchers.